-The financial statements include summary reconciliations of the fund financial statements to the government-wide statements after each of the fund statements.
+The financial statements include summary reconcillations of the fund financial statements to the government-wide statements after each of the fund statements.
 The governmental fund balance sheet is followed by reconciliation between total fund balance - governmental funds and total net position - governmental activities as reported in the government-wide statement of net position (Exhibit IV).
-The governmental funds statement of revenues, expenditures, and changes in fund balances is followed by reconciliation between total net change in fund balances - governmental funds and change in net position of governmental activities as reported in the governmental activities as reported in the governmental funds.
+The governmental funds statement of revenues, expenditures, and changes in fund balances is followed by reconciliation between total net change in fund balances - governmental funds and change in net position of governmental activities as reported in the government-wide statement of activities (Exhibit VI).